 (iv) at the BR level between municipalities, the BR, and other stakeholders, such as communities and private sector partners.

-An additional layer of collaboration is between the DEA, the South African BRs and the other African BRs through AfriMAB, which collaboration focuses in particular on sharing information and joint learning.
-Partnerships between the DEA and other national and provincial government departments and between the BRs and national, provincial and local government departments, non-
+An additional layer of collaboration is between the DEFF, the South African BRs and the other African BRs through AfriMAB, where collaboration focuses in particular on sharing information and joint learning.
+Partnerships between the DEFF and other national and provincial government departments and between the BRs and national, provincial and local government departments, non-

 Partnerships and collaboration should be integrated interdisciplinary activities and may have both horizontal (between departments) and vertical (across organisational levels) linkages.
 Often successful partnerships can be created around mutual and tangible benefits, such as projects or particular activities.